Graph-structured tensor optimization for nonlinear density control and mean field games: Multi-species potential mean field games

 \subsection{The single-species problem}

 Let $X \subset \RR^n$ be a state space, and consider a set of infinitesimal agents on $X$ which obeys the (It\^o) stochastic differential equation

-subject to the initial condition $x(0) = x_0 \sim \rho_0(x)$.
-More precisely, we assume that $f$ and $B$ are continuously differentiable with bounded derivatives, in which case, under suitable conditions on the (Markovian) feedback $v$, there exists a unique solution to \eqref{eq:SDE} a.s., see, e.g, \cite[Thm.~V.4.1]{fleming1975deterministic}, \cite[pp.~7-8]{bensoussan2013mean}.
-Moreover, under suitable regularity conditions \cite{bensoussan2013mean, cardaliaguet2015second} the density $\rho(t, \cdot)$, which described the distribution of particles at time point $t$, is the solution of a controlled Fokker-Planck equation.
+with initial condition $x(0) = x_0 \sim \rho_0(x)$, where $w$ is a $m$-dimensional Wiener process.
+More precisely, assume that $f : X \to \RR^n$ and $B : X \to \RR^{n \times m}$ are continuously differentiable with bounded derivatives, in which case, under suitable conditions on the (Markovian) feedback $v$, there exists a unique solution to \eqref{eq:SDE} almost surely, see, e.g, \cite[Thm.~V.4.1]{fleming1975deterministic}, \cite[pp.~7-8]{bensoussan2013mean}.
+Moreover, under suitable regularity conditions \cite{bensoussan2013mean, cardaliaguet2015second} the density $\rho(t, \cdot)$ which describe the distribution of particles at time point $t$ exists and is the solution of a controlled Fokker-Planck equation (cf.~\cite[p.~72]{astrom1970introduction}).
 A potential mean field game can then be reformulated as the density optimal control problem \cite{lasry2007mean}

 Here, $\sigma(x) := B(x)B(x)^T$.
 Moreover, $\mathcal{F}_t$ and $\mathcal{G}$ are functionals on $L_2\cap L_\infty$, and we assume that they are proper, convex, and lower-semicontinuous.
 We also assume that $\mathcal{F}_t$ is piece-wise continuous with respect to $t$.